 Which data are sufficiently rich for their analysis to bring value?
 How can we draw value from our internal or external databases?

-How do we support you in your predictive modeling projects
+How we support you in your projects related to predictive modeling

 For nearly 30 years, Alcimed has supported industry leader, institutional, SME, and innovative start-up in their projects of innovation and developing new markets.